Office of the Coordinator of Inter-American Affairs: Mission

 Artists working in a variety of disciplines were appointed goodwill ambassadors to Latin America by the OCIAA, which also sponsored a variety of cultural tours.
 A select listing includes Misha Reznikoff and photojournalist Genevieve Naylor (October 1940–May 1943); Bing Crosby (August–October 1941); Walt Disney (August–October 1941); Aaron Copland (August–December 1941); George Balanchine and the American Ballet (1941); Orson Welles (1942); Rita Hayworth (1942); Grace Moore (1943); and John Ford and Gregg Toland (1943).

+In addition, the R. H. Macy Co. collaborated with the OCIAA to showcase the culture, cuisine, fashion and music of various Latin-American nations at its flagship Hearald Square store in 1942.
+Macy's Latin-American Fair was also mounted under the patronage of Mrs. Eleanor Roosevelt with the cooperation of ambassadors from throughout South America to foster international goodwill.
+With this in mind, sections of the exposition were displayed in other department stores throughout the United States..